Frequently Asked Questions about the Haile Gold Mine

 We frequently have openings for positions at Haile Gold Mine.
 If interested, you may apply here!

-We currently have more than 550 people working at Haile Gold Mine.
-89% of our employees live in Lancaster County and the surrounding areas.
+We currently have over 800 people working at Haile Gold Mine.
+75% of our employees live in Lancaster County and the surrounding areas.
 We are friends, neighbors and co-workers.

-OceanaGold has invested approximately $380 million to build the mine!
+OceanaGold invested approximately $800 million to build the mine!

 The Haile Gold Mine went through a long and diligent process of planning, permitting and construction, and completed the primary construction phase and commissioning of the facilities during the first half of 2017.
 We poured our first gold in the very late hours of January 19th, 2017, and production has continued.
 (See our Updates section for more information on that inaugural pour, including a video peek at the big event!)
 The Haile Gold Mine produced nearly 37,000 ounces of gold in the first half of 2017.